University of the Philippines Manila: Research

 The new building of the National Institutes of Health is currently under construction.

 In research, UP Manila has been pursuing its mandate by generating and disseminating knowledge and technologies that can effectively contribute to the improvement of the quality of life of Filipinos.
 Its research outputs have greatly influenced the thrusts and directions of national health care programs and have been used as basis for policy formulation and implementation.

 The research units of UP Manila are housed in the National Institutes of Health (NIH), which also serves as the national health research center of the Philippines.
 As governed by the Health Research and Development Act of 1998, NIH conducts biomedical and public health research intended improve Philippine health services, promotion, and systems.
 The Manila Studies Program, a regional studies research center based in the College of Arts and Sciences, also conducts research and projects on heritage, urban development, and policy-related issues.

 As the national university, UP Manila also provides technical support and research on health legislation.
 UP Manila research experts have worked towards the passage of the Newborn Screening Act in 2004, Universal Newborn Hearing Screening and Intervention Act of 2009, and the Rare Diseases Act of the Philippines of 2016 among others.
 UP Manila has also strongly opposed the conduct of local scientific studies and the legalization of medical marijuana.

 Researches which exerted the biggest national impact on Philippine health care include several research-based program recommendations generated through the national surveys on blindness and the studies on Hepatitis B, diarrhea, and common parasitic infections, which were adopted by the Department of Health; commercialization of five herbal medicinal formulations (lagundi, yerba buena, tsaang gubat, sambong and akapulko); textbooks and instructional manuals which are also used by other academic institutions; and the performance evaluation of PhilHealth, the country's national health insurance program.
 Since the COVID-19 pandemic in 2020, the National Institutes Health has produced various research on COVID-19 testing, healthcare, and vaccination.
 NIH also locally produced coronavirus test kits and ventilators to address the lack of health supplies and equipment.

 Rankings and reputation

 UP Manila is recognized as one of the top higher education institutions in the country and the region.
+The US News Best Global Universities Ranking places UPM at 447th place worldwide and 112th place in Asia.
 The Center for World University Ranking (CWUR) ranks UPM as second among all Philippine universities and 1,648th worldwide.